saylesss88/nix-book/src/Getting_Started_with_Nix_1.md

 hide the outputs of the expressions.
 Click the eye in the right corner of the code block next to the copy clipboard.

-Example click the eye to see hidden text:
+Example hover over top-right corner of code block and click the eye to see hidden text:

 ```nix
 {